arcus/education_r_intensive/README.md

 Data frames consist of data arranged into rows and columns, like a spreadsheet.
 Each row is an observation (in our case, a patient) and each column is a measurement (like age and insulin values).

-The new object, `breast_cancer_data`, ppears in your "Environment" tab in the upper right pane.
+The new object, `breast_cancer_data`, appears in your "Environment" tab in the upper right pane.
 You can click on the small blue icon beside the name of the object to see the structure of the data frame (column names and data types stored in the columns).

 You can also click on the name of the object to open a view of the data in the Source pane.
 Or, in your R code, you can do the same thing using the `View` command.